 The Painting & Drawing undergraduate program is located on the second floor of the Smiley Art Building.
 Classrooms are spacious and light and are equipped to handle large-scale works.
 Individual studios and storage spaces are provided for BFA majors.

 MFA students have generous private studio spaces on the third floor.
 Larger common storage rooms are adjacent to these studios.
 Art History and Foundation year classes and offices are on the first floor.
 The building has wi-fi plus two computer labs on the second floor for student use.
+Recent updates to SAB include a Digital Fabrication Lab on the first floor, and a large format digital printing lab on the second floor.
 A key-card system provides student access for working nights and weekends.

 A well-equipped wood shop is accessible next door in the Fine Arts Building, which also houses the Sculpture, Metal, Printmaking, and Ceramics programs.